Jury Duty in Superior Court

 If the county clerk summoned you to appear for jury duty to serve in Snohomish County Superior Court (blue summons), court administration's staff coordinate and are responsible for such things as:

 - Calling jurors in by group numbers

 - Conducting orientation

 Your jury term is for one week or one trial.
 Many trials resolve within the week, but some go longer.
-You must be available for the entire week of your jury term date.
+The court will provide information regarding length of service on the first day of service.

-Prior to your service, if you have access to the Internet, please remember to complete the questionnaire, which is the bottom portion of your summons.
+Prior to your service, if you have access to the Internet please remember to complete the questionnaire, which is the bottom portion of your summons.
 You may also mail your completed form to the county clerk.
-If you have a pink summons, do not complete the questionnaire online, you must mail it in.
+Completing the questionnaire prior to the start of jury service will save time.

-The Americans with Disabilities Act dictates that the Court must make reasonable accommodations for those who need assistance.
-If you believe you will need assistance while serving, please review the ADA accommodations page and make a request.
+If you believe you will need assistance under the Americans with Disabilities Act while serving, please review the ADA accommodations page and make a request.

 Reporting for Jury Duty:

 To determine if you have to report for jury service, please view the online juror report instructions or call the voice message (425.388.3410) after 5 p.m. the Friday before your jury service or at any time the weekend prior to your jury service.
 Typically, jurors are asked to arrive no later than 8:10 a.m. however, reporting times can vary so it is important to check the reporting instructions.
 To avoid potential frustration please arrive on time.
 Jurors who arrive late may be turned away and will have to reschedule their jury service.